About the Program Master of Arts in Administration

 The Adrian Dominican School of Education (ADSOE) at Barry University offers a Master of Arts in Administration degree program.
 It is designed as a graduate degree program for adult learners and practitioners focusing on administration, leadership, communication, and teamwork.

-- Understand and apply the knowledge and skills critical to administrative effectiveness in today's organizations.
+Understand and apply the knowledge and skills critical to administrative effectiveness in today's organizations.
+Develop administrative competencies to improve your own organization.

-- Evaluate the various administrative theories, applications and approaches within the broad social, economic, technological, and political environments of private, public, or not-for-profit organizations.
+Evaluate the various administrative theories, applications, and approaches within the broad social, economic, technological, and political environments of private, public, and nonprofit organizations.